-We loved it!
-We have seen quite a lot of Australia since we moved here from Europe and it easily one of the most beautiful places we have visited in the world.
+We loved Tasmania!
+We have seen quite a lot of Australia since we moved here from Europe and it is easily one of the most beautiful places we have visited in the world.

-Tasmania is made for road trips and we will definitely be returning for more in the future.
+Tasmania is made for road trips and we will definitely be returning to explore more of the country in the future.

 Have a fantastic time!

 Read more about Tasmania

 I have lots of information on my blog about travel in Australia including more posts dedicated to Tasmania.